tbruyelle/RxPermissions/README.md

     .subscribe(permission -> { // will emit 2 Permission objects
         if (permission.granted) {
            // `permission.name` is granted !
+        } else if (permission.shouldShowRequestPermissionRationale)
+           // Denied permission without ask never again } else {
+           // Denied permission with ask never again
+           // Need to go to the settings
         }
     });
 ```